From A Wiki of Ice and Fire

 The Purple Wedding is the fan-given nickname for the wedding between King Joffrey Baratheon and Margaery Tyrell on the first day of the new century, 300AC.
 The wedding is a lavish affair, but ends in disarray when Joffrey dies after drinking poisoned wine.
 Unlike the Red Wedding, this wedding is not called so in the books.

-After House Tyrell allies itself to his reign, King Joffrey Baratheon discards Sansa Stark and is betrothed to Margaery Tyrell.
+House Tyrell aligns itself with Renly Baratheon at the start of the War of the Five Kings, with Renly marrying Margaery Tyrell.
+After Renly's death, the Small Council sends Lord Petyr Baelish to negotiate an alliance between Houses Tyrell and Lannister, supporting the claim of Joffrey Baratheon.
+After the alliance was formed, Joffrey discards Sansa Stark and is betrothed to Margaery.
 Her grandmother, Olenna Tyrell, questions Sansa about Joffrey to see if the stories of the boy king's cruelty are true.
 Instead of Joffrey, Sansa marries the king's uncle, Tyrion Lannister.

 Breakfast for House Lannister, the men of House Tyrell, and other nobility is held in the Queen's Ballroom within the Red Keep; the Tyrell women break their fast separately with Margaery.
 Queen Cersei Lannister gives Joffrey a wedding cloak which has been passed down from her mother, Joanna.
 The king receives a bow of golden wood from Jalabhar Xho, riding boots from Lady Tanda Stokeworth, a jousting saddle from Ser Kevan Lannister, a scorpion brooch from Oberyn Martell, silver spurs from Ser Addam Marbrand, a tourney pavilion from Lord Mathis Rowan, and a model of King Joffrey's Valor from Lord Paxter Redwyne.